Sollus Northwest

 Curriculum

-The Sollus Northwest Family Medicine Residency program is designed to provide integrated experiences in ambulatory, community, and inpatient environments during three years of concentrated study and hands-on training.
+Our program provides integrated experiences in ambulatory, community, and inpatient environments over three years of concentrated study and hands-on training.

 SOLLUS NORTHWEST FAMILY MEDICINE RESIDENCY